ludicroushq/light/website/docs/introduction/getting-started.md

 module.exports = route;
 ```

 This is probably different that what you are used to with `express`, `koa`, `hapi`, etc. There are a few interesting parts to this file.
 The `createRoute` function is the core of light and it returns an object containing `route`, `get`, `post`, `put`, `patch`, `delete`, and a bunch of other HTTP methods.
 For each route you can add whatever methods you like to support.
 Any methods you do not define will return `405 Method Not Allowed`.
 Additionally `createRoute` exports an `all` function which will respond to any HTTP method.
 At the bottom we export `route`. `route` is a function that is generated at the start of the server based on what environment the server is starting in.
-If the server is started with the CLI, it will generate a serverfull function, but if started in a serverless environment such as Vercel or AWS Lambda, the function will mutate to respond correctly!
+If the server is started with the CLI, it will generate a server-full function, but if started in a serverless environment such as Vercel or AWS Lambda, the function will mutate to respond correctly!

 Once you are done editing the file, run `npm run dev` to start the server with hot module reloading.
 If you did everything right, your terminal should output something similar to this.